Set up and use Microsoft Whiteboard

-- Whiteboard collaboration is only supported in the Office 365 commercial environment and requires Office 365 with cloud-based Azure Active Directory (Azure AD).
+- Whiteboard collaboration is only supported in the Microsoft 365 commercial environment and requires Microsoft 365 with cloud-based Azure Active Directory (Azure AD).

-- You can only run collaborative sessions among users belonging to the same Office 365 tenant.
+- You can only run collaborative sessions among users belonging to the same Microsoft 365 tenant.

-- Office 365 Germany or Office 365 operated by 21Vianet don't support whiteboard collaboration.
+- Microsoft 365 Germany or Microsoft 365 operated by 21Vianet don't support whiteboard collaboration.

 Collaborating with whiteboards

 - In the Whiteboard app, tap the Sign in button.

 - Tap the Invite button next to your name at the top of the app.